dermesser/geohub/README.md

   * `speed`: Speed in km/h (usually).
 If you decide to always use m/s, you are free to do so. **Optional**.
   * `elevation`: Elevation in meters. **Optional**.
-  * A body -- encoded in whatever content-type -- is attached as `note` to the point and returned as property of GeoJSON points later.
+  * A body -- if present and encoded in whatever content-type -- is attached as `note` to the point and returned as property `note` of GeoJSON points later.
   * Usually returns code **200** except for server errors (500) or malformed inputs (400).
 * `GET` `/geo/assets/...`
   * Static file serving.
 The `assets` directory should be deployed in the